Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, and where will they go once their use is over.

 Silk comes from silkworms when they make their cocoons, which are then collected by hand, boiled, and spun into threads.

-Silk was first discovered in China and like Linen, Silk is used to make clothes from ancient times.
+Silk was first discovered in China and like Linen, Silk is used to make clothes since ancient times.

 Cons: Silk is not very animal friendly as it requires the boiling process that kills silkworms in their cocoons before they’ve developed into moths.
 Fortunately, there are companies that make clothes using peace silk, where silkworms are given the time to develop into moths, and their empty cocoons are then collected to create peace silk.